umarhassan-mitodl/3.052-spring-2007/content/pages/lecture-notes.md

 Qualitative Introduction to intra- and intermolecular forces ({{% resource_link dc69ca7d-09d0-c0c8-cb0a-daf3a639a6d8 "PDF" %}})
 {{< tdclose >}}
 {{< tdopen >}}
-[Protein Folding demo](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1618698/) \[You will need the MDL Chime plugin for your browser, which is a free download.\]
+{{% resource_link "5b136b9d-c89b-44d2-83d7-b1a4cc63f7dc" "Protein Folding demo" %}} \[You will need the MDL Chime plugin for your browser, which is a free download.\]
 {{< tdclose >}}

 {{< trclose >}}